Strategic planning and evaluation

 The America COMPETES Act gives NOAA broad authority for educational activities and directs NOAA to develop a 20 year strategic plan.
 In a truly collaborative fashion, NOAA educators, staff, and leadership combined efforts with the broader education and resource management community, nongovernmental organizations, teachers, and interested citizens to produce this blueprint for NOAA’s future work in education.

-Developed as a companion to the NOAA Education Strategic Plan, the Implementation Plan highlights priority actions that improve NOAA's ability to support, plan, and deliver high-quality education programs in the next two years.
-It builds upon NOAA's ongoing work in education and describes how NOAA plans to update agency-wide priorities, reach more people from all backgrounds, and maintain relevance in a changing world.
+Developed as companions to the NOAA Education Strategic Plan, the implementation plans highlights priority actions that improve NOAA's ability to support, plan, and deliver high-quality education programs.
+These two-year documents build upon NOAA's ongoing work in education and describe how NOAA plans to update agency-wide priorities, reach more people from all backgrounds, and maintain relevance in a changing world.